 5. Search function

 6. Language throughout the vendor view screens is very technical for a first time user - should be conversational and easy for a first time user or vendor to understand

 To get a better understanding of what actual Spouse-ly vendors had to say about their experience on the platform, our first step was to send out some preliminary user surveys.
 We mainly asked questions to gauge how often they use Spouse-ly, their experiences as a part of a military household and small business owner, their interactions with clients, and overall experience of the Spouse-ly vendor back end.

-After gathering these preliminary insights, we proceeded to reach out to vendors and speak with the directly about their experience on the platform
+After gathering these preliminary insights, we proceeded to reach out to vendors and speak with them directly about their experience on the platform.

 I am passionate about Spouse-ly's mission to support the military community.